-History of the Hawaiian Shirt
+History of the Kamehameha Garment Company and the Hawaiian Shirt

 In the late 1920's, a tailor by the name of Ellery Chun cut out and sewed up a shirt from a bright, flowery piece of fabric he had laying around his King-Smith Tailor Shop.
 The shirt pattern he used was the one used to make the "palaka" (Hawaiian for "plaid") shirts that were traditionally worn by plantation workers in those days.
 He called it an "aloha shirt' and his shop quickly developed a following for the garments, which were then being sold for the princely sum of $1 a piece.